-Easy French Macaron Recipe With Step-By-Step Pictures
+Easy French Macaron Recipe With Step-by-Step Pictures

-Are you fan of French macarons?
+Are you a fan of French macarons?
 I'm not talking about the heavy coconut-lump macaroons; I'm talking about the light sandwich pastry with a filling in between, the upscale Oreo, the delicate, sweet hamburger (OK, that's a bit of a stretch).
 But if you've had a French macaroon and wanted to know how to make them yourself, here's how to do it.

 Despite it having the reputation of being a tough thing to make, we've found the technique to use that really never fails.
 Just follow these directions carefully!
 You won't be disappointed.
 This really is the simplest, easiest way of making these delectable little treats.

 - Gluten-Free: This recipe is gluten-free, so it's safe for those who must avoid gluten.

 - Grain-Free & Kosher: There is no grain (provided your powdered sugar doesn't have corn starch), so these are kosher for Passover.

 - Low-Calorie(ish): Depending on the size and filling, macarons have between 45 and 150 calories apiece.

 When it comes to pastries, fairly precise measurements are important.
 This recipe uses a technique (the Italian meringue, or au sucre cuit, method) that is a more failsafe method than the traditional French whipped-egg-whites technique, but it's still possible to mess up.
 If you don't have a kitchen scale, then try using my volume/number based approximations, but if you do, then stick to those approximate values throughout.

 - 200g almond meal (approx 2 cups)

 - 200g powdered sugar (approx 1 3/4 cups)